WGM (radio station): History

 In September 1922 the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming.
 Both WSB and WGM were assigned to this new wavelength, with WGM introducing the use of its new home-built 500-watt transmitter.
-In May 1923 additional "Class B" frequencies were made available, with Atlanta allocated 700 kHz, and WSB and WGM were reassigned to this new shared frequency.
+In May 1923 additional "Class B" frequencies were made available, with Atlanta allocated 700 kHz, (Note: Beginning with these assignments radio stations ended the practice of broadcasting their market reports and weather forecasts on the separate 485 meter wavelength.) and WSB and WGM were reassigned to this new shared frequency.
 That summer WGM's schedule was reported to be 7 to 8 p.m. and 10:30 to 12:30 p.m.
 Eastern Time daily except on Wednesdays, which was Atlanta's "silent night" when stations in the area remained off the air in order aid listeners attempting to pick up weak distant signals.

-Although WGM was a high-powered station providing extensive and varied programming, on July 22, 1923 a front page Constitution headline announced that the station would be shutting down at the end of the month, with the station's assets to be contributed to Georgia Tech, so that the college could establish its own station.
+Although WGM was a high-powered station providing extensive and varied programming, on July 22, 1923, a front page Constitution headline announced that the station would be shutting down at the end of the month, with the station's assets to be contributed to Georgia Tech, so that the college could establish its own station.
 WGM made its final broadcast on the evening of July 29, 1923.
 The Commerce Department officially deleted the station's license effective August 28, 1923.

 Financed largely through the Constitution's donation, the new Georgia Tech station, WBBF (later WGST, now WGKA) began operating in early January 1924.
+(Note: Although much of the equipment used by WBBF had been inherited from WGM, the Department of Commerce treated WGM and WBBF as separate stations, and Federal Communications Commission records list January 7, 1924, as WGKA's "first license date".)
 During the station's debut broadcast on January 14, college president M. L. Brittain's opening speech lauded "the generosity of Editor Clark Howell and The Constitution", with the newspaper reporting that Brittain also had "expressed the gratitude of the institution to The Constitution for presenting without cost to Tech the powerful broadcasting equipment".